tramcar/tramcar/README.md

 ## Support

 Found a bug or need help with installation?
-Please feel free to create an [issue](https://github.com/wfhio/tramcar/issues/new) or drop into [Slack](http://tramcar.slack.com/) and we will assist when we are online.
+Please feel free to create an [issue](https://github.com/wfhio/tramcar/issues/new) or drop into [Slack](http://tramcar.slack.com/) and we will assist as soon as possible.